Bricktech2000/Lecture-Speedup/README.md

 ## Usage

 To use the extension, navigate to a page containing an HTML `video` element and make sure the extension is enabled.
-Then, press the left Control key three times to activate the extension in the current page.
+Then, press _Escape_ three times in quick succession to activate the extension in the current page.
 Once activated, the current playback rate will be displayed in the top left corner of the page.
-Press the left Control key three times again to deactivate the extension.
+Press _Espace_ three times in quick succession again to deactivate the extension.

 ## Supported Services